SOFTEC-ch/Typeahead/README.md

 dataSource | Can be either an Array or an URL.
 In case of an URL, Ajax is used to gather the data. nameProperty | The property that will be used as display text.
 Default: `name` valueProperty | The property that will be used as the value.
-Default: `value` valueField | Can be either a selector or an element.
+Default: `value` selectableProperty | The property that will be used to specify if an element can be selected.
+If an element has `selectable = false` it cannot be clicked/selected.
+Default: `selectable` valueField | Can be either a selector or an element.
 Specified elements will get their value set to the value of the selected element (specified by the `valueProperty` option). filter | `function(input, data) { ... }` Function which will be used to filter the items. `input` contains the input value. `data` contains the object retrieved by the dataSource. filterOn | Event which will trigger the filter function.
 Will be attached to the text input field.
 Default: `input`